How to access the CSBS Remote Desktop Server

 Local Workstation Storage

-- If you have files on your workstation that you want to use with the applications on the terminal server, you must first transfer those files to your network storage, either via your N: drive if you are on campus, or via Secure FTP.
-Instructions for Secure FTP .
+- If you have files on your workstation that you want to use with the applications on the terminal server, you must first transfer those files to your network storage, either via your N: drive if you are on campus, or via VPN + drive mapping if you are off campus.

 - Terminal Servers are affected by the regular outage schedules.
 Disconnected sessions will be logged out and running programs will be terminated.
 Please plan to work around these outages.